 Total War: Warhammer 3 is one of the best Warhammer fantasy games and one of the best Total War games, truly an epic culmination to an ambitious series.
 If it’s anything like its predecessors it will build a huge library of DLC, each pack adding new factions, new units, and new legendary lords – all of which you’ll be able to find in this guide.

-Creative Assembly published a DLC roadmap for Total War: Warhammer 3 on May 9 2023.
+Creative Assembly published a DLC roadmap for Total War: Warhammer 3 on May 9 2023, and has since released a bunch of new content.

 Total War: Warhammer 3 – Shadows of Change

-Total War: Warhammer 3 – Shadows of Change will release on August 31.
+Total War: Warhammer 3 – Shadows of Change was released on August 31.
 It adds new legendary Lords, heroes, and unique campaign mechanics for Tzeentch, Cathay, and Kislev.
-It will accompany patch 4.0 which includes a free Legendary Hero of Tzeentch, Aekold Helbrass, as well as updates for the three Total War: Warhammer 3 races that feature in the DLC.
+It accompanied patch 4.0 which included a free Legendary Hero of Tzeentch, Aekold Helbrass, as well as updates for the three Total War: Warhammer 3 races that feature in the DLC.

-Here’s what each faction gets in the Total War: Warhammer 3 – Shadows of Change DLC:
+Here’s what each faction got in the Total War: Warhammer 3 – Shadows of Change DLC:

 Tzeentch